vackosar/vackosar.github.io/_includes/shared_slides/quantization.md

+- same as [tokenization](/ml/Tokenization-in-Machine-Learning-Explained) in text outputs finite number of items from a dictionary
+- is used in [Wav2vec](/ml/Wav2vec2-Semi-and-Unsupervised-Speech-Recognition#quantization) and [DALL-E 1 and VQ-VAE](/ml/openai-dall-e-2-and-dall-e-1)
-- replaces the input vector with a vector from a codebook" - a finite set of vectors called
+- replaces the input vector with the closest vector from a finite dictionary of vectors called codebook
-- forward pass selects single quantization vector
-- backward pass uses Gumbal softmax over the codebook
+- during training, backward pass uses Gumbal softmax over the codebook to propagate gradient
-- product quantization:
-  - concatenation of several quantizations
-  - then linear transformation
+- product quantization: concatenation of several quantizations then linear transformation
-- used in [Wav2vec](/ml/Wav2vec2-Semi-and-Unsupervised-Speech-Recognition#quantization) and [DALL-E 1 and VQ-VAE](/ml/openai-dall-e-2-and-dall-e-1) and is related to [tokenization](/ml/Tokenization-in-Machine-Learning-Explained)